Benefits of being recognized

 Mindfulness is the act of creating awareness of your surroundings, emotions, and physical self in the present moment.
 It helps you connect to the world around you, while providing cognitive, social, and emotional benefits.
 Practicing mindfulness is not just for adults.
 Children can reap a multitude of benefits from learning and practicing mindfulness.
 Mindfulness equips children with the ability to adjust and deal with conflict encountered in their daily lives.
 It can also help children foster an optimistic outlook in life, react to stress in a healthy way, and develop a positive self-concept.

-The practice of mindfulness is foreign to many adults, making it tricky to teach young children.
-The best thing to do is keep the message simple and model the behaviors you are teaching.
-Being taught by an adult that models mindful behaviors daily will assist kids in mastering the techniques.
+The practice of mindfulness is foreign to some adults, making it tricky to teach and model for young children.
+The best thing to do is keep the message simple and focus on modeling the behaviors.
+Being taught by an adult that models mindful behaviors daily will assist youth in mastering the techniques.
 Below are a few mindfulness activities you can do at home as a family or in a group learning environment, such as a 4-H club meeting.

 Gratitude Journals are a simple mindfulness activity kids can complete every day

 Walker, K., Sharpe, K., Anderson, M., Caines, T., Johnson, C., Kennedy, D., Nguyen, K., Odendahl, S., & Santl, K. (2021).
 Social Emotional Wellbeing: A Guide to Support Youth Thriving.
 St. Paul: Regents of the University of Minnesota.